intersel/Blapy/README.md

 * **params**:
   * **embeddingBlockId** (optional): a block container name (data-blapy-container-name).
 If none given, all the json blocks are reloaded.
+  * **templateId** (optional): an id of an xmp object that describes a json template of a json block. if "embeddingBlockId" set, then only this block will be updated, else all the blocks will be updated with this new setting.

 ### Example